 How to pick the right type of sales enablement software

-Like any other successful sales leader, you want to enable your sales team – make them more efficient, arm them with the right sales content, and obviously, close more deals.
+Like any other successful sales leader, you want to enable your sales team – to make them more efficient, arm them with the right sales content, and, obviously, close more deals.

 But how do you “enable” your team?

-You know, one of the best practices for sales enablement is to use sales enablement tools to help you with that process.
-According to Harvard Business Review, companies spend $12 billion a year on these tools.
-But when you start searching for software, things start to get complicated!
+One of the best practices for sales enablement is using sales enablement tools to help you with that process.
+According to Harvard Business Review, companies spend $12 billion annually on these tools.
+But when you start searching for software, things begin to get complicated!

 Why?

-Because today, every sales solution out there claims that they are a sales enablement software.
-But when you start digging into it, you realize that it is an umbrella term that encompasses several technologies.
+Today, every sales solution claims to be sales enablement software.
+But when you start digging into the term, you realize it’s an umbrella term encompassing several technologies.

 You might be wondering:

-How am I going to choose the right type of software for my organization?
-Stay tuned!
+How will I choose the right type of software for my organization?

 sales-enablement-software

-According to G2Crowd, in order to be qualified as a sales enablement solution, a product must:
+According to G2Crowd, to be qualified as a sales enablement solution, a product must:

 1. Act as a repository of marketing content to be used by sales representatives